apache/incubator-kie-kogito-runtimes/addons/common/tracing/README.md

-# Kogito Tracing Addon
+# Kogito Tracing Add-on

-The Kogito Tracing addon adds tracing capability to Kogito projects.
+The Kogito Tracing Add-on adds tracing capability to Kogito projects.
 Currently, we support DMN services tracing only.
 To find out more about this capability, see our [official documentation](https://docs.jboss.org/kogito/release/latest/html_single/#con-trusty-service_kogito-configuring).